Career Support During Covid - FAQS for Students, Recent Alumni, Postdoc Scholars and Employers

 We encourage employers to continue to promote internship and job opportunities in Handshake.
 We have heard a range of concerns from students in regard to participating in internships far from home, abroad, or in locations of concern based on the virus spread.
 We ask employers to be flexible and consider ways students can work remotely on projects should the COVID-19 virus concerns continue.
 Please reach out to Employer Relations to discuss possible ideas for projects and remote work opportunities or if you plan to modify or rescind a job or internship offer previously extended to a current student or recent graduate.

 - Update Postings in Handshake: We encourage all organizations to review and update their current postings on Handshake.
 We continue to emphasize to students that they should utilize Handshake as a primary source for their internship and employment search.

 - Participate in Virtual Career Fair: Additional details about the schedule for Virtual Career Fairs in the Fall will be communicated as soon as possible.
-We anticipate to announce more information about Fall Virtual Career Fairs during the week of July 27.
+We anticipate to announce more information about Fall Virtual Career Fairs in June.

 - Schedule Virtual Interviews: Employers who seek to interview MIT students this coming Fall are encouraged to schedule virtual (phone or video) interviews with candidates.
 For assistance with scheduling virtual interviews, please connect with a member of the Employer Relations team (firstname.lastname@example.org).
 Reservations for Fall 2021 will open on July 1, 2021.

-Employers who have already paid for on campus events through MIT Conference Services should contact firstname.lastname@example.org to cancel, and for information about refunds.
 If your organization is planning to host virtual recruiting events, programs, information sessions, coffee chats etc., please publish those events in Handshake and extend the programs and events to MIT.
 By doing so the event will be advertised on the MIT Handshake calendar.
-We encourage employers to offer their events in the evenings, as many MIT classes are being held remotely during their usually scheduled time during the day.
+More information about hosting a virtual recruiting event is available on our book a company presentation page, including how your organization can benefit from CAPD Sponsored Event Support.